ktoso/rx-wiki/Observable-Utility-Operators.md

 The `delaySubscription( )` operator shifts waits for a specified period of time after receiving a subscription request before subscribing to the source Observable.

+#### scheduler

+`delaySubscription( )` operates by default on the `computation` scheduler, but also has a variant that allows you to specify the scheduler by passing it in as a parameter.

 #### see also:
 * javadoc: <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#delaySubscription(long, java.util.concurrent.TimeUnit)">`delaySubscription(delay,unit)`</a> and <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#delaySubscription(long, java.util.concurrent.TimeUnit, rx.Scheduler)">`delaySubscription(delay,unit,scheduler)`</a>